-A 10-state coalition led by the State of Texas sued Google in federal court in December 2020, accusing the internet giant of anti-competitive conduct in advertising.
+A multistate coalition led by the State of Texas sued Google in December 2020, accusing the company of anti-competitive conduct in advertising.
 State of Texas, et al. v.
 Google LLC, Case No. 4:20-cv-00957.

 The case was transferred from the Eastern District of Texas to the Southern District of New York in August 2021.
 State of Texas, et al. v.
 Google, LLC, Case No. 1:21-cv-06841.

 The coalition sued Google under both Sections 1 and 2 of the federal Sherman Act and state antitrust laws.
 Section 1 of the Sherman Act prohibits concerted activity that results in an “unreasonable restraint of trade,” and Section 2 prohibits monopolization, whether by concerted or unilateral activity.
 The complaint alleges that Google “deceptively us[es] individuals’ personal information to engage in targeted digital advertising” and has “repeatedly and brazenly violated antitrust and consumer protective laws” in order to “cement its dominance across online display markets.”